csiv23/100-days-of-code/log.md

 **Today's Progress**: Worked on "Learn React for free" Scrimba Course

 **Thoughts**: Today I furthered my understanding of state and props in React through various exercises.
 I found this to be really tedious, but I understand that this work will be very beneficial in the future.

+# Day 72: September 15th, 2022

+**Today's Progress**: Worked on "Learn React for free" Scrimba Course

+**Thoughts**: Today I continued working through the Scrimba course, where I completed various challenges to learn more about state and props in React.
+The course dives pretty deep into these properties, and I feel like I'm learning a lot!